denizparmaksiz/scale_aware_ST_DE/README.md

 ## Environments

 The three Python environments used for the manuscript are documented as both Conda YAML exports and `pip freeze` snapshots in `environment_exports/`.
-Their exported prefixes point to the Linux/WSL analysis context (`/home/jaypi/anaconda3/envs/...`); those prefixes may differ when an environment is recreated elsewhere:
+Their exported prefixes point to the Linux/WSL analysis context; those prefixes may differ when an environment is recreated elsewhere:

 - `squidpy` — general spatial analyses and most notebooks
 - `mapmycells` — MapMyCells label transfer